janet-lang/janet/README.md

 by entering the command `(all-bindings)` into the repl.

 ```
-$ ./janet
+$ janet
-Janet 0.0.0 alpha  Copyright (C) 2017-2018 Calvin Rose
+Janet 1.7.1-dev-951e10f  Copyright (C) 2017-2020 Calvin Rose
 janet:1:> (+ 1 2 3)
 6
 janet:2:> (print "Hello, World!")
 Hello, World!
 nil
 janet:3:> (os/exit)
-$ ./janet -h
+$ janet -h
-usage: ./janet [options] scripts...
+usage: build/janet [options] script args...
 Options are:
-  -h Show this help
+  -h : Show this help
-  -v Print the version string
+  -v : Print the version string
-  -s Use raw stdin instead of getline like functionality
+  -s : Use raw stdin instead of getline like functionality
-  -e Execute a string of janet
+  -e code : Execute a string of janet
-  -r Enter the repl after running all scripts
+  -r : Enter the repl after running all scripts
-  -p Keep on executing if there is a top level error (persistent)
+  -p : Keep on executing if there is a top level error (persistent)
+  -q : Hide prompt, logo, and repl output (quiet)
+  -k : Compile scripts but do not execute (flycheck)
+  -m syspath : Set system path for loading global modules
+  -c source output : Compile janet source code into an image
+  -n : Disable ANSI color output in the repl
+  -l path : Execute code in a file before running the main script
-  -- Stop handling option
+  -- : Stop handling options
-$
 ```

-If installed, you can also run `man janet` to get usage information.
+If installed, you can also run `man janet` and `man jpm` to get usage information.

 ## Embedding

-The C API for Janet is not yet documented but coming soon.

 Janet can be embedded in a host program very easily.
-There is a make target `make amalg` which creates the file `build/janet.c`, which is a single C file that contains all the source to Janet.
+The normal build will create a file `build/janet.c`, which is a single C file that contains all the source to Janet.
 This file, along with `src/include/janet.h` and `src/include/janetconf.h` can dragged into any C project and compiled into the project.
 Janet should be compiled with `-std=c99`